5 Best iPad POS Systems for Small Businesses

 iPad POS Systems Frequently Asked Questions (FAQs)

 An iPad POS system is simply a POS system that will work on an iPad.
 This means you don’t need to buy a special register but can download the software onto any compatible iPad.
-Most iPad POS systems offer support hardware, including stands, card readers, and accessories like barcode scanners.
+Most iPad POS providers offer support hardware, including stands, card readers, and accessories like barcode scanners.
 But it’s possible to run the entire system only on your tablet or smartphone.

 These systems typically operate by backing up your business data to the cloud, so you can monitor your sales costs and key business metrics from anywhere.
 An iPad POS system also costs a lot less than a traditional, locally installed POS.
 In most cases, you can install an iPad POS yourself.
 Plus, the iPad interface is familiar to anyone who has used a smartphone, so your staff will learn the system quickly.
 Because iPads are highly mobile, your iPad POS tablets can operate curbside, tableside, or even as self-service kiosks easily.

 At a minimum, you’ll need an iPad, which retails for $329-plus new. iPad POS software is typically free to install and has a monthly fee of $0 to $200.
 Finally, you’ll want a card reader and/or iPad stand, which can cost $50 to $200.
 Accessories like barcode scanners, receipt printers, and cash drawers will have additional fees.
 Some POS systems, like Shopify, Square, and Lightspeed offer starter hardware kits.
-Learn more about the hardware by reading the costs of POS systems.

 Bottom Line

 Square received the highest score across our grading system for its affordable price, free card reader, general POS features, flexible POS tools, and ease of use.
 With a free baseline subscription tier and the ability to operate the system on hardware you already own, Square also offers an excellent value for the price.
-This system can be configured to fit the needs of any small retail or restaurant operation and can grow with your business as it expands or your needs change.
+This system can be configured to fit the needs of any small retail or restaurant operation, and can grow with your business as it expands or your needs change.
 To see if Square has the tools you need, visit Square for a demo.